Historic Paint Analysis Services

 We conduct a thorough analysis of all architectural finishes, especially paint through a variety of processes and techniques.
 Mechanical and chemical investigation reveals hidden layers; scientific analysis of layers and substrate is used to define original colors and finishes; and historical research of original documents, specifications, and period photographs contributes to confirming the patterns that have been revealed.

-Scientific analysis of paint samples using various techniques forms the bedrock of our historic finishes investigation process.
-Even so, it accounts for just one quarter of a complete paint study, which typically consists of:
+Scientific analysis of paint samples forms the bedrock of our historic paint and finishes investigation process.
+However, this analysis is just one part of a comprehensive study, typically consisting of several key components:

-We have found that many companies will conduct an analysis, run a report, and hand those findings over to the client without much context in terms of how those findings should be put into action.
+We have found that many companies will conduct a paint analysis, run a report, and hand those findings over to the client without much context in terms of how those findings should be put into action.

 At John Canning & Co., we pride ourselves on our ability to interpret our analysis in the context of the complete structure and its historic fabric.
 Understanding how colors work together, the role of light and shadow, and other components of the setting is critical to effectively putting the results of a paint analysis into action.
 Without this interpretation, the report is simply data, which can be difficult to act upon.